 He also won Reggae Artist of the Year and Best Music Video Male.

-David has toured with his band ‘Modern Roots’ for the last seven years with acts such as Maxi Priest, Culture, Third World and Steel Pulse as well as performing solo shows and tours.
+David has toured with his band ‘Modern Roots’ for the last seven years with acts such as Maxi Priest, Culture, Third World, and Steel Pulse and performing solo shows and tours.

-For 2008 David has a busy schedule with a performance at the prestigious Chelsea Flower Show and a full agenda for gigs in London in May, a Canadian tour, as well as regional and international festival bookings.
+For 2008 David has a busy schedule with a performance at the prestigious Chelsea Flower Show and a full agenda for gigs in London in May, a Canadian tour, and regional and international festival bookings.

-When asked if Barbados will remain his home he is quick to answer yes!
-He says, “Barbados is my inspiration, I love to perform overseas to different types of audiences and we spent nearly two years on tour in California, but I always like to keep Barbados as my base to come back to.
-I love Barbados as I love nature and here it seems like all the elements are magnified – the sky is huge, there are millions of stars and we are surrounded by Ocean.”
+When asked if Barbados will remain his home, he is quick to answer yes!
+He says, “Barbados is my inspiration, I love to perform overseas to different types of audiences, and we spent nearly two years on tour in California, but I always like to keep Barbados as my base to come back to.
+I love Barbados as I love nature, and here it seems like all the elements are magnified – the sky is huge, there are millions of stars, and Ocean surrounds us.”

 Totally Barbados asked David which venue would he most like to play in the world and who he would like on stage with him, to which David replied, “Wembley Stadium in London would be cool with Rhianna and Sade!”

-But as short term goal by this time next year David hopes to be back in the studio in Barbados recording his new album.
+But as a short-term goal by this time next year, David hopes to be back in the studio in Barbados recording his new album.